dccircuit/IGME-235-Fall-2019/exercises/validation.md

 2. Validate your Dig Dug page by URL, Upload, or Copy/Paste.
 3. Correct any errors.

+## If you get done early:
-4. Validate this code:  (the image referred to is [here](mirror.gif), if you want to try to display it in a browser)
+- Validate this code:  (the image referred to is [here](mirror.gif), if you want to try to display it in a browser)

 ```
 <!DOCTYPE html5>